 Yeah, I think that could be a really good use for some of those those inexpensive, unheated greenhouse structures.

 Nate Bernitz 55:22

 Yeah, how would you use it in that way.

 Emma E 55:24

-basically, so that that greenhouse is going to block out some of the light, right, that that's coming in, not a lot, most of that's going to be transmitted.
-But if I was, if I was bringing seedlings that have been grown indoors out to the greenhouse, I might, you know, have some shade cloth over them, or some remain, or something that's going to protect them a bit.
-And, you know, over over the course of a week or so, you know, take that off.
+That that greenhouse is going to block out some of the light that's coming in.
+Not a lot, most of that's going to be transmitted.
+But if I was bringing seedlings that have been grown indoors out to the greenhouse, I might have some shade cloth over them, or some remain, or something that's going to protect them a bit.
+Andover the course of a week or so, take that off.

 Nate Bernitz 55:53

-Yeah, I guess that plastic structure gives you, you know, a pretty easy ability to drape stuff over it.
+Yeah, I guess that plastic structure gives youa pretty easy ability to drape stuff over it.

 Emma E 55:59

 It's gonna protect the plants a little bit from the elements.
 Also from animals or pests or things like that.
 It's literally an enclosure.
 I know there are pros and cons with those, but enough people have them that it's helpful to know what to do with them.